teachthenet/pycraft/lesson_2.md

 ```
 import mcpi.minecraft as minecraft

-#NOTE - replace "seanybob" below with your name
 mc = minecraft.Minecraft.create(address="127.0.0.1", name="seanybob")
 ```
-The first 3 lines are the same as they were in the previous lesson.
+The first 2 lines are the same as they were in the previous lesson.
 Be sure to replace "seanybob" with your name!

 -----------------